mariemssi/TTS-Converter-Challenge-3/README.md

 15. Trigger "react-frontend-code-deploy pipeline"

-16. Launch your App with the URL https://yourdomainname.
+16. Open your web browser and navigate to your domain using HTTPS like https://yourdomainname.
 If everything is fine, you will receive a result like this:

 ![image](https://github.com/mariemssi/TTS-Converter-Challenge-3/assets/69463864/7366979b-8ee0-4e8c-a941-16d7e00cdd85)